Mictronics/readsb/README.md

 ### Actually building it

-Nothing special, just build it ("dpkg-buildpackage -b")
+Build package with no additional receiver library dependencies: `dpkg-buildpackage -b`.

+Build with RTLSDR support: `dpkg-buildpackage -b --build-profiles=rtlsdr` Build with BladeRF(uBladeRF) support: `dpkg-buildpackage -b --build-profiles=bladerf` Build with PlutoSDR support: `dpkg-buildpackage -b --build-profiles=plutosdr`

+Build full package with all libraries: `dpkg-buildpackage -b --build-profiles=rtlsdr,bladerf,plutosdr`

 ## Building manually

-You can probably just run "make" after installing the required dependencies.
+You can probably just run "make".
+By default "make" builds with no specific library support.
+See below.
 Binaries are built in the source directory; you will need to arrange to install them (and a method for starting them) yourself.

-"make BLADERF=no" will disable bladeRF support and remove the dependency on libbladeRF.
+"make BLADERF=yes" will enable bladeRF support and add the dependency on libbladeRF.

-"make RTLSDR=no" will disable rtl-sdr support and remove the dependency on librtlsdr.
+"make RTLSDR=yes" will enable rtl-sdr support and add the dependency on librtlsdr.

-"make PLUTOSDR=no" will disable plutosdr support and remove the dependency on libad9361 and libiio.
+"make PLUTOSDR=yes" will enable plutosdr support and add the dependency on libad9361 and libiio.

 ## Configuration